Zebrafish live imaging reveals a surprisingly small percentage of spinal cord motor neurons die during early development

 Abstract

-It is widely accepted that neurons will die through apoptosis if they cannot receive enough growth factors during development of vertebrates; however, there is still no real-time observation showing this dying process in live animals.
-Here, we generated sensor zebrafish achieving live imaging of motor neuron apoptosis at single-cell resolution.
+It is widely accepted that large numbers of neurons die during the early development of vertebrates; however, the tracking of this dying process in live animals remains challenging.
+Here, we generated sensor zebrafish achieving live imaging of motor neuron apoptosis at single- cell resolution.
 Using these sensor zebrafish, we observed for the first time that in an apoptotic motor neuron, caspase-3 activation occurred quickly within 5-6 min and at the same time between the cell body and axon.
-Interestingly, we found that only around 2% of motor neurons died during zebrafish early development, which is much lower than the generally believed 50% cell death occurred in embryonic stage of vertebrates.
-Our data also showed that most of the apoptotic bodies of these dead motor neurons were not cleared by macrophages.
+Interestingly, we found that only a surprisingly small percentage of spinal cord motor neurons died during zebrafish early development, which is quite different from the generally believed massive motor neuron death occurred in the embryonic stage of chicks, mice, rats, and humans.
+We also observed that most of the apoptotic bodies of dead motor neurons were not colocalized with macrophages.
 These sensor zebrafish can serve as powerful tools to study motor neuron apoptosisin vivo.

 Related articles